Fifty Quitting Tips

 - Zyban - Zyban (bupropion) performs at rates similar to NRT.
 It is a dopamine uptake inhibitor.

-- Acupuncture - A 2002 Cochrane Review of 22 different acupuncture studies concluded that, "there is no clear evidence that acupuncture, acupressure, laser therapy or electro-stimulation are effective for smoking cessation."
+- Acupuncture - A 2014 Cochrane Review of 38 different acupuncture studies concluded that: "Although pooled estimates suggest possible short-term effects there is no consistent, bias-free evidence that acupuncture, acupressure, or laser therapy have a sustained benefit on smoking cessation for six months or more."

 - Do Not Skip Meals - Each puff of nicotine was our spoon, releasing stored fats into our bloodstream.
 It allowed us to skip meals without experiencing wild blood-sugar swing symptoms such as an inability to concentrate or hunger related anxieties.
 Learn to again properly fuel your body by spreading out your normal daily calorie intake more evenly.
 Do not skip meals.